'From Kiev, no orders' as east Ukraine police slip out of control

 But even that produced more disarray.
 The state security service (SBU) later disputed that one of the commanders had been suspended.
 There was also confusion over an announcement on the government website of military exercises in the capital, which the Defence Ministry said was untrue.

-Remarks on Wednesday by Turchinov reinforced the sense of a state barely in control of a swathe of territory, unravelling along faultlines of language, culture and history.
+Remarks on Wednesday by Turchinov reinforced the sense of a state barely in control of a swathe of territory, unraveling along faultlines of language, culture and history.

 "I want to say, honestly, that today, the operational units are not capable of taking control of the situation in two regions," he told a meeting of regional governors.